Higher education in Sweden

 At the advanced level Uppsala University offers a substantial amount of Master's programmes and a few Bachelor's programmes taught in English.
 Uppsala University does not offer any beginner courses in Swedish.
 You can find out where such courses are being held, and other ways to learn the Swedish language, at the Swedish Institute's website.
 Formal exchange students, however, are offered courses in basic Swedish and Master's students can be accepted if there is space available.

 Bachelor's programmes vary in length from 3 to 5 1/2 years.
-Each programme consists of courses and subcourses of varying length.
+Each programme consists of courses of varying length.
 The Bachelor's programmes are designed to meet different educational requirements.
 A full study programme comprises a number of courses in a particular field of study - such as business, humanities or natural sciences - and leads to a degree.

 Only a few programmes at the Bachelor's level are taught in English.
 For the greater part of the first degree programmes, knowledge of Swedish is absolutely necessary for admission since the language of instruction is Swedish.